ysndr/MSc-Thesis/chapter/related-work.md

 Since Monto performs all work on the IR, independent of the editor, and serializes the IR as JSON messages, the language used to implement *Monto Services* can be chosen freely giving even more flexibility.

+The Editor extension's responsibility is to act as a source and sink for data.
-The Editor extensions' responsibility is merely sending Mondo compliant messages to the broker and receive (error) reports.
+It sends Monto compliant messages to the broker and receives processing results such as (error) reports.
+The communication is based on the ZeroMQ[zeromq] technology which was chosen because it is lightweight and available in manly languages [@monto-disintegrated] allowing to make use of existing language tools

 #### Merlin
 ## Language Servers